Have you looked at how well your site ranks on Google lately? Have your Web sales and traffic go bungee jumping without a cord?

-The Wall Street Journal (WSJ) recently published a story about small business owners whose search ranking dropped precipitously.
-One online retailer, according to WSJ, experienced a decline in sales by as much as 40% reportedly as a result of an algorithm adjustment.
+The Wall Street Journal (WSJ) recently published a story about small businesses that experienced precipitous search ranking declines since the update.
+One online retailer, according to WSJ, suffered a 40% drop in sales.

-What turns out to be a loss in site ranking for some, has become a gain in site ranking for others.
-Big-box retailers like WalMart and Target, along with online auction giant eBay, experienced the positive side of the reformulated algorithm.
+What turned out to be a loss in ranking for some, was a gain for others.
+Big-box retailers, like WalMart and Target, along with online auction giant eBay, have been doing better since the algorithm change.

-The perception exists among some small business owners, who make their livelihood from e-commerce in niche markets, is that the latest algorithm change puts them at a distinct disadvantage against retail giants that have the ability to command a significant portion of the market share due to sheer size.
-Google’s new and improved algorithm, they say, makes it more difficult to compete for — and market to — customers in a targeted market.
+The perception exists among some small business owners that the latest algorithm change puts them at a distinct disadvantage against retail giants.
+Google’s new and improved algorithm, they say, makes it more difficult to compete for — and market to — potential buyers.

 Then ask yourself: